 Also, RN to BSN students must maintain a valid unencumbered RN Texas license while a student in the program and must report any changes in status and location in writing to the Program Director.
 Relocating to another state may invalidate admission, based on new state residency BON rules; students would be required to pay out of state tuition, may lose scholarships that are location/residence specific and may need to attend PLE in the Victoria area if not available in their new location.

-Dismissal from the program due to academic reasons will occur under the following circumstances:
+Suspension from the program due to academic reasons can occur under the following circumstances:

 - A course grade of less than "C" in the same nursing course twice.